 For those with lesser funds to spare on the loan deposit, a higher margin or full financing would be preferable and is available.

-It should be noted that financing options as such are generally made up of 90% of the home’s purchase or valuation price plus 5% for insurance and entry costs plus 2% of the legal fees for your loan (equals to 97%).
+It should be noted that financing options as such are generally made up of 90% of the home’s purchase or valuation price, plus 5% for insurance and entry costs, plus 2% of the legal fees for your loan (equaling 97%).
 This essentially means that the deposit can roughly remain at 10% of the purchase price, but as other costs are factored in, you take on a bigger loan amount with more substantial interest costs overall.

 Full Financing

-Zero-Entry Cost loans AREN'T necessarily meant to help you save money, rather it provides access for new buyers (usually) to get their foot indoor.
+Zero-Entry Cost loans AREN'T necessarily meant to help you save money; rather, they provide access for new buyers (usually) to get their foot indoor.

-1. Whatever savings or outlets you may have to pay a deposit, expect for it to be somewhat diminished, without the help of a zero-entry cost loan.
-In other words, what you can afford is now limited, thus you will most likely need to look for homes with lower price tags.
-You don’t have to look at this as a negative because as you adjust to your circumstances, there are potential interests to be saved.
+Whatever savings or outlets you may have to pay a deposit, expect it to be somewhat diminished, without the help of a zero-entry cost loan.
+In other words, what you can afford is now limited; thus, you will most likely need to look for homes with lower price tags.
+You don’t have to look at this as a negative because, as you adjust to your circumstances, there are potential interests to be saved.

-2. Conversely, with the help of a zero-entry cost loan, you're now freeing up the funds you do have, to focus on deposit payments.
-Therefore, you have the option to look for more expensive homes, or still go for the cheaper option with a greater down payment.
-Remember that the minimum deposit amount is just a recommendation – you can always put more down, reduce tenure and overall total interest costs or maintain tenure and lower monthly instalments.
+Conversely, with the help of a zero-entry cost loan, you're now freeing up the funds you do have to focus on deposit payments.
+Therefore, you have the option to look for more expensive homes or still go for the cheaper option with a greater down payment.
+Remember that the minimum deposit amount is just a recommendation – you can always put more down, reduce tenure and overall total interest costs, or maintain tenure and lower monthly instalments.

 How else can you obtain funds for a down payment?